saa-ts-dacs/dacs/08_part_II/03_chapter_10_administrative_biographical_history.md

 **10.12.**  When primary responsibility for the creation, assembly, accumulation, and/or maintenance and use of the materials is shared between two or more members of a family, create separate biographical histories for the family and for each person.

 ## Selection of the Sub-Elements
-**10.13.**  Include in the Administrative/Biographical History all of the following sub-elements that are relevant to the corporate body, family, or person being described and that provide the information necessary to explain the context in which the materials were created, assembled, accumulated, and/or maintained and used.
+**10.13.**  Include in the Administrative/Biographical History all of the following sub-elements<sup>[1](#footnote1)</sup> that are relevant to the corporate body, family, or person being described and that provide the information necessary to explain the context in which the materials were created, assembled, accumulated, and/or maintained and used.

 ### Biographical History of Individuals or Families
 **10.14.**  Record information relevant to the understanding of the life, activities, and relationships of the person or family, applying rules 10.15-10.24 as necessary.